SirrorsMoore1975/SirrorsMoore1975/Documents/SECURITYCHALLENGE/README.md

 - Do you treasure freedom for user, user privacy, security, user rights, individual thoughts and values?
-- Is your position (your jobs, titles, etc) and/or situation (fiancially, legally, etc) your currently in, or about to be in, allow you to make a different?
+- Is your position (your jobs, titles, etc) and/or situation (financially, legally, etc) your currently in, or about to be in, allow you to make a different?
-The changes will not be making your life become more miserable or unsubstainable;
+The changes will not be making your life become more miserable or unsustainable;

 - Is it within your powers, abilities or decisions to make the change?
 - You are using big tech companies tech and willing to change: